Alexander (magician): Death

-He died on August 5, 1954, at the age of 74 due to complications from an operation for stomach ulcers.
+Alexander died on August 5, 1954, at the age of 74 due to complications from an operation for stomach ulcers.
 He was survived by two sons and a daughter.
 He was buried in Seattle, Washington.

 Alexander's career and personal life have long been shrouded in mystery.
 However, interviews with his son and the scrapbooks of the Nartel twins have uncovered many details.
-In the late 20th century, Clarence's granddaughter Cathy Stevenson inherited scrapbook material on the careers of both her grandfather "C. B." and great-uncle "C. A.," which allowed Charvet to take a closer look at the life of Alexander the Crystal Seer and his family.
+In the late 20th century, Clarence's granddaughter Cathy Stevenson inherited scrapbook material on the careers of both her grandfather "C. B." and great-uncle "C. A.", which allowed Charvet to take a closer look at the life of Alexander the Crystal Seer and his family.